-- 3.1 Partner with and empower our Traditional Owners and broader community to acknowledge, understand, celebrate, and preserve our area's cultures, traditions, and environs. - 3.2 Embrace and enhance the existing character of our towns and rural settings through strategic planning to facilitate appropriate growth and development. - 3.3 Build and maintain infrastructure that supports liveability and activity in our community.
+- 3.1 Partner with and empower our Traditional Owners and broader community to acknowledge, understand, celebrate, and preserve our area's cultures, traditions, and environs. - 3.2 Protect and enhance the existing character of our towns and rural settings through communityinclusive strategic planning to strengthen planning controls on growth and development. - 3.3 Build and maintain quality infrastructure that supports and promotes liveability and active living in the community.

-- 100% Council staff completed cultural awareness training. - Percentage delivery of the strategic planning program. - Increase in length of walking and cycling trails available across Shire. - Increase percentage of Planning applications approved within required time frames.
+- 90% of current staff have completed cultural awareness training within the last 4 years. - Deliver Council's documented and agreed annual strategic planning program. - A 3% per annum (1.5km) footpath expansion i.e. new footpath (generally concrete or asphalt, not granitic sand) to increase connectivity of walking paths across the Shire. - Across the life of the Plan, a 10% increase in the percentage of Planning applications decided within required time frames.

 Hepburn Planning Scheme.

 Hepburn Shire Council Reconciliation Action Plan.

 Hepburn Heritage Strategy 2020-2030.

 Community Engagement Policy 2021.

 Health and Wellbeing Act 2008.

 Planning and Environment Act 1987.

 Road Management Plan.

 Asset Management Policy.

 Asset Management Strategy.

+Dja Dja Wurrung Country Plan 2014-2034.

-Partner with and empower our Traditional Owners and broader community to acknowledge, understand, celebrate, and preserve our area's cultures, traditions, and environs.
+\circ 1 Partner with and empower our Traditional Owners and broader community to acknowledge,

+\perp understand, celebrate, and preserve our area's cultures, traditions, and environ